hl7dk/kl-gateway/input/pagecontent/NursingNew.md

 This page describes three subsequent delivery reports for the citizen Peter Olsen.
 For each delivery report the story is told (in Danish), the FSIII documentation is listed, and the reporting example is given.

+In this example, the GeneralEncounter ressource is used for follow up encounters, but no new usage is shown here.
+See the new home care example instead.

-### First Encounter February 10th, 2021 - Acute team
+### First Event February 10th, 2021 - Acute team

 #### Story
 Gerda Olsen har ringet til praktiserende læge.